ImpishDeathTech/LuaEnumerator/README.md

 It's a simple single c++ file, so with any C compiler, you can turn that into a .dll/.so easy:

 `c++ enum.cxx -c -llua -fPIC && c++ enum.o -shared -o enum.so`

+For unix system users with sudo, I have prepared a small install.sh for you.
+Hit it with a `chmod +x` then run it as usual.
+This will place the resulting shared library in with the lua 5.4 libraries and ensure ease of use.

+`chmod +x install.sh && ./install.sh`